ArtifexSoftware/mupdf.js/docs/classes/PDFPage.rst

         - `strokeColor`. :ref:`RGBA Array <RGBA_Array>` for the color of the text border (or stroke).
         - `fillColor`. :ref:`RGBA Array <RGBA_Array>`  for the color of the text fill (or body)
-        - `strokeThickness`.
-Number - 0 or above to set the stroke thickness in points.
+        - `strokeThickness`. `number`.
+0 or above to set the stroke thickness in points.
 Floating point numbers are accepted.

     |example_tag|